matihost/monorepo/ansible/envoy/README.md

 Deploys Envoy:

-* http2https - forwarding local http port to remote https endpoint
+* http2https -  exposing envoy on HTTP and routing to HTTPS server
+* https2many -  exposing envoy on HTTPS and routing to HTTP or HTTPS server

 ## Prerequisites